aherrerofdez/real-estate-scrapper/README.md

 ## How to Use:
 Given the property link from "idealista.com" it prints in json format the following data:
-- Listing's title
+- Listing's title.
-- Property's location, divided into city and zone
+- Property's location, divided into city and zone.
-- Price and currency
+- Price and currency.
-- Initial price (if the current price is lower than the initial offer) and percentage difference between initial price and current price
+- Initial price (if the current price is lower than the initial offer) and percentage difference between initial price and current price.
-- Description and comments from the property owner
+- Description and comments from the property owner.
-- Last date when the listing was updated, in the format of "DD-MM-YYYY"
+- Last date when the listing was updated, in the format of "DD-MM-YYYY".
-- If it belongs to a housing development or not
+- If it belongs to a housing development or not.
-- Features such as basic features of the property, the building and its energy certificate
+- Features such as basic features of the property, the building and its energy certificate.
+- Images, classified by different tags.
+Usually, tags refer to different areas of the house, such us kitchen, bathroom, balcony, views, etc. General images with no specific tags are classified as "Photos" (specifically, "Fotos" in Spanish).
+- Floor plan(s).

 ### Example Output*:
 ```